shrewdlogarithm/PoE-Character-Log-Python/README.md

 ## How to Use ##
 Run "scan_all.py"
-This runs endlessly (Ctrl-C to stop it) tracking characters as they are played...
+This runs endlessly, tracking characters as they are played...

 The first time you run this it creates "settings.json" - edit that to
 Specify the account(s) you wish to scan.
 Specify short (between API accesses) and long (between scans or after errors) sleep times
 Specify the highest level to consider character "new" and the max level to monitor any character

 Note: settings.json is read every time the scanner loops - no-need to restart!

 ## What it creates ##